Alcohol prohibition in India: Public Interest Litigation

+Liquor Policy in GIFT City, Gujarat

+In December 2023, Gujarat permitted controlled liquor consumption within Gujarat International Finance Tec-City (GIFT City), exclusively for its permanent employees and authorized visitors.

 Mizoram

 The Mizoram Liquor Total Prohibition Act, 1995 banned sale and consumption of alcohol effective from 20 February 1997.
 In 2007, the MLTP Act was amended to allow wine to be made from guavas and grapes, but with restrictions on the alcohol content and the volume possessed.
 It is illegal to transport these products out of the state.

 Mizoram repealed prohibition on 10 July 2014, a period of 17 years after it had been imposed.
 On that date, the state Legislative Assembly passed the Mizoram Liquor (Prohibition and Control) Act, 2014 (MLPC Act), replacing the MLTP Act.
 The Presbyterian Church had organised mass prayers in all member churches across the state twice that year opposing the repeal of prohibition.

 The Mizoram Liquor (Prohibition and Control) Act, 2014 was repealed on 20 March 2019 with the Mizoram Liquor Prohibition Act, 2019, it was a legislation promised by the Mizo National Front.
-Rules are yet to be notified for the ban in the state.
+The act came into effect in May 2019.
+In August 2022, the state government allowed sale of wine made from locally grown grapes.